research

 While previous research has revealed a gender gap in trade attitudes and the rise of populism and economic protectionism, it has paid less attention to why women continue to support protectionism despite their lack of populist attitudes.
 The gender gap in trade attitudes has not closed despite the rise of populism, which has taken place particularly among men.
 Why are women consistently more protectionist than men, and when does men's populism turn into protectionism?
 I examine the causal process of preference formation across genders using a decomposition analysis, a survey experiment, and structural topic models.
 I argue that economic insecurity leads both women and men to form protectionist attitudes.
 My findings suggest that, for women, persistent gender discrimination leads to the perception of negative trade effects on their gender group, fostering protectionism.
 For men, stochastic trade shocks activate populism, which transforms into protectionism when they perceive adverse trade effects on their country.

-2. Beyond Paternalism: How Leadership Diversity Shapes Foreign Aid Perceptions in South Africa (with Simone Dietrich and Rikio Inouye)
+2. Beyond Paternalism: How Leadership Diversity Shapes Foreign Aid Perceptions in South Africa (with Simone Dietrich, Rikio Inouye)

 Abstract